totheabyss/Project-Alist/README.md

 • Music API

 ## Current Status
-Under development, frontend in advanced stage.
+Personal project developed as a study of backend development with Node.js, Express and PostgreSQL.

 -Features
 •Responsive main content and header area.